m-sudmann-day/proximity-effects/README.md

 ### R

 The runtime analysis requires at least version 3.7 of R to be installed.
-The installation script assumes some previous version has already been installed, and then upgrades to the latest if it can.
+The installation script assumes some previous version has already been installed, and then upgrades to the latest if needed.

 The R analysis relies on the following packages which are installed automatically by the installation script: